marcoxa/SeqEv/README.md

 graph"-like data structure that is geared towards handling temporal evolution of sequences.

-See the file COPYRIGHT for licensing information.
+See the file COPYING for copyright and licensing information.